jenkinsci/depbuilder-plugin/README.md

 ### 2. Define the build dependencies

-Create the build pipeline out of existing Jenkins jobs via a strict domain specific language that is checking for typos, missing build agents and other problems as you type.
+Define the build pipeline out of existing Jenkins jobs via a strict domain specific language that is checking for typos, missing build agents and other problems as you type.
+The build pipeline graph is automatically updated based on the pipeline definition in your script.

 <p align="center">
     <img src="docs/docs/images/intro/pipelineDefinition_min.png" alt="Definition of the DepBuilder Pipeline script"/>